 A mindfulness journal is more than just a notepad and a pen.
-The act of journal writing is as therapeutic as a meditation session.
+The act of mindfulness journaling is as therapeutic as a meditation session.
 To have a useful meditation session, you must understand every aspect of meditation for the session to have some impact.
 The same is with the mindfulness journal.
-To be effective, you should have a routine along with a dedicated journal and writing tool.
+To be effective, you practice mindfulness journaling daily using journal prompts or a mentor to guide your thinking patterns.

 Let’s start with the journal itself.
-There are different kinds of journals out there.
+There are different kinds of mindfulness journals out there.
 First, Let’s start with the journal itself.
-There are different kinds of journals out there.
 There are digital journals like Evernote on your iPad.
 There are plain journals from Amazon.
 Some applications keep your journals, and there are more expensive hard copy journals with an interesting design.
 However, there’s is no specific journal that you should buy.
 Buying expensive journals is not necessary.
 However, it’s believed that purchasing certain materials does help.

 Try to avoid digital journals if possible

 Digital types of journals don’t create a mindfulness experience as much as physical writing.
 Putting your pen down to paper enforces retention much more than typing on a computer.
 Also, when you’re sitting down and writing by hand, it limits distraction.
-Trying to be mindful on a device (that usually encourages distraction) is just a bad idea.
+Trying to be mindful on a device (that usually encourages distraction) can be a bad idea for some people.

-With a unique writing utensil, you can work out your frustrations and feelings and express yourself conveniently in a journal.
+You can work out your frustrations and feelings and express yourself conveniently in a journal.
 Physically writing and working out your thoughts is recommended after you read the writing prompts.
-Some mindfulness followers prefer a crayon because the crayon requires more physical labor to write.

 Get creative with your journal